nanoporetech/tombo/docs/plotting.rst

 Plot Region Selection
 ^^^^^^^^^^^^^^^^^^^^^

 Most Tombo plotting functions are genome-anchored.
-These commands create plots analogous to a genome browser, but with all raw signal within a region.
-The available commands each differ in their mode of genome region selection.
+These commands create plots analogous to a genome browser, but including all raw signal within a region.
+The available commands differ in their mode of genome region selection.
 This allows users to plot regions of interest for many research contexts.

-* ``plot_max_coverage`` - Select regions with maximal coverage
+* ``plot max_coverage`` - Select regions with maximal coverage
-* ``plot_genome_location`` - Select specified genomic locations
+* ``plot genome_location`` - Select specified genomic locations
-* ``plot_motif_centered`` - Select regions with a specific motif (follows `NEB single letter codes <https://www.neb.com/tools-and-resources/usage-guidelines/single-letter-codes>`_)
+* ``plot motif_centered`` - Select regions with a specific motif (follows `NEB single letter codes <https://www.neb.com/tools-and-resources/usage-guidelines/single-letter-codes>`_)
-* ``plot_max_difference`` - Select regions where two samples' average signal differs most
+* ``plot max_difference`` - Select regions where two samples' average signal differs most
-* ``plot_most_significant`` - Select most consistently/significantly mofidied locations
+* ``plot most_significant`` - Select most consistently/significantly mofidied locations

 These plotting commands produce raw signal level plots such at the example below.
 Options are available for each of these plots to logically select genomic regions based on the given criterion.